Pan Global Announces Increase to Bought Deal Private Placement

 Article content

-Vancouver, British Columbia–(Newsfile Corp. – May 21, 2021) – Pan Global Resources Inc. (TSXV: PGZ) (OTC: PGNRF) (the “Company“) today announced that due to strong demand, its previously announced “bought deal” private placement financing has been increased from C$10 million to C$12 million.
+Vancouver, British Columbia–(Newsfile Corp. – May 25, 2021) – Pan Global Resources Inc. (TSXV: PGZ) (OTC: PGNRF) (the “Company“) today announced that due to strong demand, its previously announced C$10 million “bought deal” private placement financing has been increased further from C$12 million to C$13 million.
+The Company has further increased the financing to accommodate long-standing shareholders who have provided strong support to the Company.

 Pan Global Announces Increase to Bought Deal Private Placement Back to video

-The Company announced yesterday that it had entered into an engagement letter with a syndicate of underwriters co-led by Canaccord Genuity Corp., Sprott Capital Partners, and Echelon Wealth Partners Inc. (collectively, the “Underwriters”), pursuant to which the Underwriters have agreed to purchase, on a “bought deal” private placement basis, 16,667,000 common shares (the “Common Shares”) of the Company for gross proceeds of approximately C$10 million (the “Offering”).
-The Underwriters have now agreed to upsize the Offering to 20,000,000 Common Shares, with an option for over-allotments for an additional 3,000,000 Common Shares for additional gross proceeds of $1.8 million.
+The Company announced on May 21, 2021 that it had entered into an engagement letter with a syndicate of underwriters co-led by Canaccord Genuity Corp., Sprott Capital Partners, and Echelon Wealth Partners Inc. (collectively, the “Underwriters”), pursuant to which the Underwriters have agreed to purchase, on a “bought deal” private placement basis, 16,667,000 common shares (the “Common Shares”) of the Company for gross proceeds of approximately C$10 million (the “Offering”).
+The Underwriters agreed to upsize the Offering to 21,667,000 Common Shares, with an option for over-allotments for an additional 3,250,050 Common Shares for additional gross proceeds of $1.95 million.

 Advertisement